lewifi/dip-lomacy/architecture.md

 - **Tendie**: the left mascot, a breaded chicken tender held by a bare cartoon arm, dipped into ranch.
 Golden-retriever energy.
 Currency: good boy points (see section 3).
-- **Dimmie**: the right mascot, a dumpling held by chopsticks, dipped into dark vinegar.
+- **Dimmie**: the right mascot, a dumpling held by chopsticks, dipped into authentic Shanghainese red vinegar with julienned ginger.
 Quiet menace, a personal code.
 Name is Aussie slang from "dim sim", so it reads as the food and geolocates the nickname to Australia rather than pinning the side to a country.
 Currency: respect (see section 3).
 - Left is Tendie, right is Dimmie, fixed, so they square up against each other.
 - Canonical spelling in code is **tendie** (not "tendy"), one spelling per side.
 - Counters and faction keys: `tendie_dips`, `dimmie_dips`, `tendie`, `dimmie`.